readthedocs/readthedocs.org/docs/ethical-advertising.rst

 We have added multiple ways to opt out of the advertising on Read the Docs.

-Users can go ad-free for as long as they are logged-in by becoming a `Gold Member to Read the Docs <https://readthedocs.org/accounts/gold/>`_.
+Users can go ad-free for as long as they are logged-in by becoming a `Gold Member of Read the Docs <https://readthedocs.org/accounts/gold/>`_.

 Users can opt out of seeing paid advertisements on documentation pages: